binarydesu/dcs_mp_unlock_liveries/README.md

 ## ToDo

 - [x] Make it run with parameters for dcs path and save path
+- [ ] Read modules from file/or get them in an other way
 - [ ] Handle Exception when no valid path is given